Bat Symbolism and Meaning – Totem and Spirit

 The Navajo people believe that bats represent the spirit of change and transformation.
 They are seen as a powerful symbol of transformation, courage, and adaptability.

 The bat is believed to help bridge the gap between two worlds and provide guidance in times of need.
-Navajo people also believe that bats bring good luck, and a bat flying into one’s home was considered to be an omen of great fortune.
+Navajo people also believe that bats bring good luck, and a bat flying into one’s home was considered an omen of great fortune.

-In essence, the Navajo people believe that bats are a very powerful symbol of change, courage, adaptability, and transformation – as well as luck, protection, and spiritual guidance.
+In essence, the Navajo people believe that bats are a powerful symbol of change, courage, adaptability, and transformation – as well as luck, protection, and spiritual guidance.

 They are seen as messengers between humans and the spiritual world with the ability to help provide strength and insight when needed